ethantsaox/ethantsaox/README.md

 - Querying data and performing data analysis using SQL.
 - Proficient in JupyterLab/Notebook and various visualization tools
-- Developing dashboards on Tableau
+- ML model building and Sports Analytics
 - Data analysis and reporting using Google Sheets and Excel.

 ### 💻 Projects